wsperat/forest-fire/docs/python-api.md

 That means `Table` is a training-oriented preprocessing container, not the preferred prediction input type.

+## Missing values

+ForestFire accepts the common missing-value representations that usually appear through those inputs:

+- Python `None`
+- floating-point `NaN`
+- pandas/NumPy `NaN`
+- `polars` null values

+Training and prediction treat those values as missing rather than rejecting them.

+The split semantics are:

+- each feature reserves a separate missing bin
+- split search ignores that bin when choosing the best observed threshold or branch grouping
+- once the best observed split has been found, the learner evaluates sending missing rows left vs right and stores the better routing decision
+- if a feature had no missing rows at a learned split, a later missing value falls back to the node prediction instead of pretending that the feature had seen a trained missing branch

+That fallback is:

+- majority class or node probabilities for classification
+- node mean prediction for regression

 ## Tables and input handling

 ### `Table`